hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/introduction.md

 relational data sources and custom business logic hosted by Hasura — deployed to [Hasura DDN](https://console.hasura.io), our global and near-instant data delivery network.

-You'll learn how to:
+You'll learn:

-1. Identify subgraphs in an organization.
+**Conceptual Understanding**

-1. Understand the concept of a supergraph.
+- Understand the concept of a supergraph.

+**Subgraph and Supergraph Management**

+- Identify subgraphs in an organization.
-1. Create relationships across models in subgraphs.
+- Create relationships across models in subgraphs.
-1. Create environments for a DDN project.
-1. Create build profiles for individual subgraphs (teams).
-1. Test changes to a subgraph with other production supergraph metadata.
+- Test changes to a subgraph with other production supergraph metadata.

+**Development and Customization**

-1. Add custom business logic using the TypeScript connector.
+- Add custom business logic using the TypeScript connector.
-1. Use watch mode to develop custom business logic and get instant feedback in your API.
+- Use watch mode to develop custom business logic and get instant feedback in your API.
-1. Deploy a custom connector to Hasura DDN.
-1. Identify possible relationships between models and types.
-1. Understand the components of the command type.
-1. Create relationships with the aid of LSP.
+- Create relationships with the aid of LSP.

+**Environment and Build Management**

+- Create environments for a DDN project.
+- Create build profiles for individual subgraphs (teams).

+**Deployment and Integration**

+- Deploy a custom connector to Hasura DDN.

 ## What will we be building? {#what-will-we-be-building}